capibuilder/capibuilder-odk/README.md

 `CAPIBuilder` is an open-source web application built with Next.js, TypeScript, and Styled-Component CSS.
 CAPIBuilder solves an important problem in the data collection process by providing a user-friendly interface for creating and managing survey forms, collecting responses, and reviewing data for Open Data Kit (ODK) API.

+### Funding

+CAPIBuilder is part of the FLOSS Funding Directory.
+The following endpoints are available:

+- `/.well-known/funding-manifest-urls` - Returns the URL to the funding manifest
+- `/funding.json` - Returns the funding manifest
+- `/.well-known/funding.json` - Alternative location for the funding manifest

+These endpoints are configured through Vercel rewrites to serve the funding information for the project.

 ### Contact

 odk@capibuilder.com